Arbor Permit

 Exemptions:

-Developed single family lots 5 acres or less with a house, exemption does not include wetland areas.
-NO WETLAND IMPACTS
+Developed single family lots 3 acres or less with a house, exemption does not include wetland areas.
+No wetland impacts are allowed without additional permitting.

-Bona-fide agricultural exempt property and trees being removed for an ag purposes.
+Bona-fide agricultural exempt property and trees being removed for an agricultural purposes.
 SCLDC Sec.
 60.5 Exemption

 Are you looking for an Arborist?
 Check here